 The admission (incorporación) to trading of the securities described in the present Information Memorandum will be requested for the multilateral trading facility known as the Alternative Fixed-Income Market (MARF).
 The Issuer hereby undertakes to carry out all the necessary actions so that the Commercial Paper is listed on MARF within seven (7) days from the date of issuance of the securities.
 For these purposes, as stated above, the date of issuance coincides with the date of disbursement.
 Under no circumstances will the deadline exceed the maturity of the Commercial Paper.
 In the event of breach of the aforementioned deadline, the reasons for the delay will be notified to MARF and will be published as other relevant information (otra información relevante) in the MARF's website.
 This is without prejudice to any possible contractual liability that may be incurred by the Issuer.
-The date of incorporation of the Commercial Paper must be, in any event, a date falling within the validity period of the Programme and under no circumstances will the listing period exceed the maturity date of the Commercial Paper.
+The date of incorporation of the Commercial Paper must be, in any event, a date falling within the validity period of the Commercial Paper Programme and under no circumstances will the listing period exceed the maturity date of the Commercial Paper.

-MARF has the legal structure of a multilateral trading facility (MTF) (sistema multilateral de negociación (SMN)), under the terms set out Article 26 and Article 44 et seq. of the Royal Decree Law 21/2017 of 29 December, on urgent measures to adapt Spanish law to the European Union securities market legislation (Real Decreto-ley 21/2017, de 29 de diciembre, de medidas urgentes para la adaptación del derecho español a la normativa de la Unión Europea en materia del Mercado de Valores), constituting an unofficial alternative market for the trading of fixed-income securities.
+MARF has the legal structure of a multilateral trading facility (MTF) (sistema multilateral de negociación (SMN)), under the terms set out in Article 68 of the Securities Market Act, constituting an unofficial alternative market for the trading of fixed-income securities.

-This Information Memorandum follow the applicable proceedings on admission (incorporación) to trading and removal of MARF set out in its own Regulations and other applicable regulations.
+This Information Memorandum follows the applicable proceedings on admission (incorporación) to trading and removal of MARF set out in its own Regulations and other applicable regulations.

-Neither the competent body of MARF, the National Securities Market Commission (Comisión Nacional del Mercado de Valores) (CNMV) or the Placement Entities have approved or carried out any verification or testing regarding the content of the Information Memorandum, the audited financial statements submitted by the Issuer required under Circular 2/2018, of 4 December 2018 of MARF or the rating report issued by Axesor rating on 15 April 2021.
-The intervention of the competent body of MARF does not represent a statement or recognition of the full, comprehensible and consistent nature of the information set out in the documentation provided by the Issuer.
+Neither the competent body of MARF, the National Securities Market Commission (Comisión Nacional del Mercado de Valores) (CNMV) or the Placement Entities have approved or carried out any verification or testing regarding the content of the Information Memorandum, the audited financial statements submitted by the Issuer required under Circular 2/2018, of 4 December 2018 of MARF or the rating report issued by Ethifinance.
+The intervention of the competent body of MARF does not represent a statement or recognition of the full, comprehensible, and consistent nature of the information set out in the documentation provided by the Issuer.